prikhi/hkhue/README.md

 stack exec hkhued -- <bridge-ip>
 ```

-Then you can control the lights via cli:
+Then you can control the lights with the CLI client:

 ```
 stack exec hkhue -- set-all -b 40 -c 255,0,255
 ```